University of Cape Town

 Rhodes Memorial Restaurant

-Behind the memorial is the pleasant restaurant in a 1920 thatched-roof cottage and al-fresco tearoom.
-It’s family run and they...
+Behind the memorial is a pleasant restaurant and al fresco tearoom in a 1920 thatched-roof cottage.
+It’s family-run and specialises in...

 Rhodes Memorial information

-Behind the memorial is a restaurant, a tea garden and a steep path leading up to the King’s Blockhouse , a defensive position built by the British between 1795 and 1803.
+Behind the memorial is a pleasant restaurant and a steep path leading up to the King’s Blockhouse, a defensive position built by the British between 1795 and 1803.
 From here it’s possible to follow the contour path above Newlands Forest to Skeleton Gorge and down into Kirstenbosch.